-Branson: It's Time To Re-Think 'Business As Usual'
+Richard Branson: Time To Rethink 'Business As Usual'

-Richard Branson built a global business empire with the philosophy "have fun and the money will come."
+Richard Branson has built a global business empire around the philosophy "have fun and the money will come."

-As the founder of Virgin Group, he built a mail-order record company into a major record label and a chain of record stores, started an airline, created a space tourism company, and has been actively involved in humanitarian efforts.
+As the founder of Virgin Group, he grew a mail-order record company into a major record label and a chain of record stores; he started an airline; he created a space tourism company; and he has been actively involved in humanitarian efforts.

 Now, Branson argues that it's time to rethink the way businesses function.
 You can make money, he says, by doing good.
-In a new book, he says that businesses can make a profit and also care about people, communities, and the planet at the same time.
+In a new book, Screw Business As Usual, he posits that businesses can make a profit and actively care about people, communities and the planet at the same time.

 NEAL CONAN, HOST:

 This is TALK OF THE NATION.
 I'm Neal Conan in Washington.
 Richard Branson built a global business empire with the philosophy: have fun, and the money will come.
 The founder of Virgin Group started with a mail-order record company that he built into a chain of record stores and a major label.
 He started an airline, sells trips into space and did his daredevil best to break a few world records in balloons and high-speed boats.
 He got a few of them, too.

 In a new book, Richard Branson argues that businesses must change their ways and make money by doing good.
 We want to hear from the entrepreneurs in our audience: Can you do well by doing good?
 Give us a call, 800-989-8255.
 Email firstname.lastname@example.org.
 You can also join the conversation on our website.
 That's at npr.org.
 Click on TALK OF THE NATION.

 Later in the program, on the 40th anniversary of "American Pie," Don McLean settles the origin issue once and for all.
 But first, Richard Branson joins us from our bureau in New York.
 His latest book is "Screw Business As Usual."
 And it's nice to have you on TALK OF THE NATION today.

 RICHARD BRANSON: Good to be here, thank you.